Palm Tree Mosque

+History

 The building stands on land once owned by Hermanus Smuts, south-west of a block of land granted to him in 1751.
 The grant was bounded by Long, Leeuwen and Keerom Streets.
 After his wife died in 1754, portions of the property were sold off.
 At the time the property had stables on it.
 It was purchased by one J. M. Vogel and again, after Vogel's death in 1777, by Baron Willem Ferdinand van Reede van Oudtshoorn.
 In 1782 it was transferred to one of his sons.
 Successive owners were Daniel Hugo (1785), Daniel Krynauw (1786) and Carel Lodewijk Schot (1787).

 Schot went bankrupt, but is probably responsible for building the first residence in about 1788.
 The property was bought by J. P. Roux in 1790.
 Freed slaves Jan van Bougies and Frans van Bengalen bought the property in 1807 and Jan van Bougies became the sole owner in 1811.
 Jan and Frans, along with some followers, broke away from the Auwal Mosque, when the former failed to succeed as imam.
-When Jan van Bougies died in 1846, aged 112, he left the property to his wife Samida of the Cape, but specified that it continue to operate as a mosque, the second oldest in Cape Town.
+When Jan van Bougies died in 1846, aged 112, he left the property to his wife Samida of the Cape, but specified that it continue to operate as a mosque, the second-oldest in Cape Town.